Breanna had missing upper 2nd incisors and severe lower crowding requiring lower premolar extractions in addition to her cleft palate.

 Your teeth are as individual as you, so we take great care to tailor a treatment plan that will get you the best results.

-Orthodontics is always innovating, and we keep up with the changes.
+Orthodontics is always innovating, and we keep up with the latest including how best to care for people with ‘chalky teeth’.
 So when you’re one of our patients, you’ll have the most comfortable and discreet braces and aligners available.

 We’re a relaxed, friendly practice, and we want you to feel confident with your treatment.
 So if you’ve got any questions, feel free to ask us anything.